 So, the packaging was beautiful, the style and colour of the sheets were fantastic.
 But what about the feel of the sheets?

 So luxurious and soft, I immediately noticed an improvement in my sleep.
 Managing to fall asleep quickly even on the hottest of nights.
 This is one of the Piglet’s linen fabric’s greatest strengths – its breathability.

 Made of 100% natural stonewashed French flax (using cellulose fibers present inside the stalks of French flax), Piglet’s linen allows extraordinary airflow.
 And as a somewhat ‘stiff’ fabric, linen is less likely to cling to the skin, allowing for better airflow over your body.

-In many ways, considering the heatwave that has persisted in the UK for the past several months, I can’t imagine having been able to sleep just as much as I have, without Piglet’s bedding.
-So light, French flax linen is in fact, 2-3 times more absorbent that cotton, meaning any sweat that has managed to find its way onto the sheets has quickly dried out to become cool again.
+In many ways, considering the heatwave that has persisted in the UK for the past several months.
+I can’t imagine having been able to sleep just as much as I have, without Piglet’s bedding.
+So light, French flax linen is in fact, 2-3 times more absorbent than cotton.
+Meaning any sweat that has managed to find its way onto the sheets has quickly dried out to become cool again.

 Piglet’s French flax bed linen is available in sets (providing you with a saving of 15%), or individually.
-Having now experienced the pleasure of natural linen bedding first-hand, I would be surprised for anybody not to be charmed by the linen’s stylish rustic appearance, and for me, the pillowcases, the sheets and duvet cover delivered at each and every level.
+Having now experienced the pleasure of natural linen bedding first-hand.
+I would be surprised for anybody not to be charmed by the linen’s stylish rustic appearance.
+For me, the pillowcases, the sheets and duvet cover delivered at each and every level.